gray-area/Tools_Techniques/Hashcat/basics.md

 Mode ``0`` is the most common method used.

-Running hashcat with the ``--show`` option will show the cracked password, if the hash has been cracked.
+Running hashcat with the ``--show`` option, __AFTER__ the hash has been cracked, will show the cracked password, if the hash has been cracked.